 Common areas of tightness in most sports players include the calf muscles (stretch gastrocnemius/stretch soleus), hamstrings (standing stretch/sitting stretch), quads (standing stretch/laying stretch) and groin (long adductors/short adductors).

 Sports specific drills

 It is important to rehearse common movement patterns and skills which will be used in the match/competition.
-This will not only help to improve performance through ensuring the muscles are prepared for the task in hand, but will also help to improve co-ordination, reaction times and accuracy.
+This will not only help to improve performance through ensuring the muscles are prepared for the task at hand, but will also help to improve coordination, reaction times and accuracy.

 Examples of sports specific exercises include:

 The beneifts of a cool down are also often overlooked in favour of a drink in the bar, but cool down exercises can help avoid injuries and boost performance.
 The aim of the cooldown is to:

 - Circulate blood and oxygen to muscles, restoring them to the condition they were in before exercise.

 - Reduce the risk of blood pooling by maintaining muscle action and heart rate to pump blood back to the heart.